SmartBear/readyapi4j/modules/samples/README.md

 # Swagger Assert4j Samples

-This module contains sample submodules showing to create/execute test recipes with [grooy](groovy), [java](java) or the [maven-plugin](maven-plugin).
+This module contains sample submodules showing to create/execute test recipes with [Grooy](groovy), [java](java) or the [maven-plugin](maven-plugin).

-Execute the java or groovy samples by running the following command in their respective root folder:
+Execute the Java or Groovy samples by running the following command in their respective root folder:

 ```
 mvn test -PRunSamples
 ```

-Some of the tests require remote execution since they use TestServer specific features, by default they will be executed on the public TestServer instance at [http://testserver.readyapi.io/].
+Some of the tests require remote execution since they use TestServer-specific features, by default they will be executed on the public TestServer instance at [http://testserver.readyapi.io/].
 You can override the TestServer endpoint with: